VeraVisions/nuclide/Documentation/Launching.md

 $ ./nuclide
 ```

-Running it on its own will mount the game dir `base/`.
+Running it on its own will mount only the directory `platform/`.
 As that's the default defined inside the file `./default.fmf`.

-You can mount an additional mod over `base/` like so:
+You can mount an additional mod over it like so:

 ```
 $ ./nuclide -game some_other_mod